discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 }
 ```

-So if the first argument we provide is equal to "foo", then send back "bar".
-Otherwise, we just send back the argument the user provided.
+So if the first argument provided is equal to "foo", then send back "bar".
+Otherwise, just send back the argument the user provided.

 ![foo bar example](http://i.imgur.com/pQttV6u.png)